 If you are in the Seattle area I recently discovered a local artisan cheese maker called Samish Bay Cheese that makes a cheese very similar to quesillo – a very fresh cheese we have in Ecuador-, they call it Ladysmith and it is very creamy and goes perfect with this dulce de zapallo.
 They also make a delicious queso fresco.
 They have a stand at some of the local farmers markets and are also sometimes at Pike Place Market on weekends.
 You can also visit their farm in Bow (WA).
 At the local latin grocery stores (as well as PCC and Whole Foods) you can also find a queso fresco brand called Don Froylan, made in Oregon, which also one of my favorites.

-The type of squash used to make this dessert in Ecuador has a green colored skin –very similar to a kubota squash – but larger with a shape similar to a imperfectly round pumpkin.
+The type of squash used to make this dessert in Ecuador has a green-colored skin –very similar to a kubota squash – but larger with a shape similar to an imperfectly round pumpkin.
 The flesh is yellowish orange, closer to a pumpkin or a butternut squash.
 Since the varieties of squash here are different I tried making the dulce de zapallo with different types to see which works best.
-I tried pumpkin (back in the fall they were in season) as well as butternut squash and acorn squash.
+I tried pumpkin, butternut squash, and acorn squash.

 The dulce de zapallo made with pumpkin was very good –should probably call it dulce de calabaza.
-The acorn squash wasn’t as good, it lacked flavor and didn’t absorb the panela and spices compared to the butternut squash which had great flavor, perfect consistency and a nice color also.
-So my recommendation is to try this with butternut squash or pumpkin (when they are in season).
-I also recommend buying an organic squash or pumpkin for this dessert since you will be cooking the skin.
+The acorn squash wasn’t as good, it lacked flavor and didn’t absorb the panela and spices compared to the butternut squash which had great flavor, perfect consistency, and a nice color.
+So I recommend trying this with butternut squash or pumpkin (when they are in season).
+I also recommend buying an organic squash or pumpkin for this dessert since you will cook the skin.

 Dulce de zapallo or candied squash in spiced syrup

 - 1 medium squash or small pumpkin about 2 lbs – organic if possible